-In addition to support for Layer 2 and Layer 3 VPNs, businesses may employ a consistent set of policies and services across campuses.
-Campus network operators be able to create far bigger networks than would be possible with conventional Layer 2 Ethernet-based designs by combining an EVPN-VXLAN overlay with a Layer 3 IP-based underlay.
-Figure 3 illustrates how an IP fabric design with an EVPN-VXLAN overlay is often used in the most recent large-scale data centres.
+In addition to support for Layer 2 and Layer 3 virtual private networks (VPNs), businesses may employ a consistent set of policies and services across campuses.
+Campus network operators should be able to create far bigger networks than would be possible with conventional Layer 2 Ethernet-based designs by combining an EVPN-VXLAN overlay with a Layer 3 IP-based underlay.
+Figure 3 illustrates how an IP fabric design with an EVPN-VXLAN overlay is often used in the most recent large-scale data centers.